banner logo

 voltage discharges creates a photographic record of the event.

-Within billionths of a second, a network of branching, conductive channels form within the acrylic as, with a bright flash and a loud BANG, the material suddenly undergoes dielectric breakdown.
-The previously-trapped electrical charges rush out in a river-like torrent as thousands of smaller branches dump their share of charge into larger channels, eventually merging into a single, brilliant discharge path that exits the acrylic.
-Although it appears like we're injecting high voltage into the block, we're actually removing the excess charges that were previously trapped inside.
-Dielectric breakdown occurs with incredible speed - the main electrical discharge within a 4 inch square specimen lasts less than 120 billionths of a second!
-Some solid state physicists now think that dielectric breakdown within a charge-injected solid is the most energetic (explosive) chemical reaction known, vastly exceeding that of high explosives.
-The following image shows a 12 x 12 x 1 inch specimen being discharged.
-In the image, a neutral density filter reduced the brilliance of the discharge so that the individual paths could be seen.
-Note the bright high-current discharge jumping along the top surface of the specimen to the grounded metal table below:
+Within billionths of a second, a tree-like network of white-hot plasma channels form within the acrylic and, with a bright flash and a loud BANG, the material undergoes complete dielectric breakdown.
+The previously-trapped electrical charges rush out in a river-like torrent.
+Thousands of smaller tributaries dump their share of stored charge into larger channels that eventually merge into a single, brilliant discharge path that exits the acrylic.
+Although images and videos appear to suggest that we're injecting high voltage into each piece, we are actually removing the excess charges that were previously trapped inside each piece.
+Dielectric breakdown occurs with incredible speed - the main electrical discharge within a 4-inch square specimen lasts less than 120 billionths of a second (120 nanoseconds)!
+Some physicists think that dielectric breakdown within a charge-injected solid may be the most energetic (explosive) known chemical reaction.

 12 x 12 x 1" Square Discharge